garrekstemo/Optics-Tutorials/src/lesson04.md

 1. Generate and maximize the MIR beam
 2. Align the path using the red diode laser and pinhole
 3. Align the MIR pump and probe beams through the pinhole
-4. Use the germanium crystal to find and maximize the nonlinaer signal with the spectrometer
+4. Use the germanium crystal to find and maximize the nonlinaer signal with the spectrometer (can be done with the chopper on or off)